TNolan01/weather/README.md

 <p> Luckily for Farmer Browne a property adjoining his new land has a PWS which is active and uploading weather data to the Weather Underground website.</p>

 ### Scope:
 *Design a website to allow Farmer Browne simple and up to date access to weather conditions on this new remote site without the need to drive the 80-kilometer round trip from his yard.
-Provide Farmer Browne with the information to make better decisions about how he deploys has staff and where and when he sends his machinery, equipment which is slow and expensive and would consume a lot of diesel on the 80-kilometer trip.*
+Provide Farmer Browne with the information to make better decisions about how he deploys his staff and where and when he sends his machinery, equipment which is slow and expensive and would consume a lot of diesel on the 80-kilometer trip.*

 <ol>
 <li> Ascertain the information the end user, Farmer Browne, requires. </li>